Andrey Spatar graduated from the Kyiv Municipal Academy of Circus and Variety Arts.

 Andrey Spatar Hand Balance

-It is performed by acro dancers, circus performers, gymnasts, and sports acrobats.
-Hand balancing may be performed by partners or individuals.
 In partner hand balancing, a strong bottom mounter supports the top mounter in handstands, planches and other acrobatic poses.
 In solo handbalancing, a single artist performs handstands, one-hand stands, planches and other equilbristic maneuvers, usually on top of pommels, blocks or other apparatuses.

 Acrobalance is the combination of the two athletic art forms: adagio lifts combined with strong-man hand balancing and partner acrobatics, such as double planches and partner handstands.
 Formats include male/female duo, trio, female/female, and other variations.

 Acrobalance acts require a high degree of care, coordination, proprioceptive awareness, and mutual trust from the performers in order to avoid injury.
 Acrobalance acts are often set to music and performed as part of circuses.
-Acrobalance performances can now also be seen on a wide variety of shows such as street performances, incorporated into children’s theater and as part of modern dance performances.
+Acrobalance performances can now also be seen on a wide variety of shows such as street performances, incorporated into children’s theatre and as part of modern dance performances.
 (Wikipedia)